Murder Inc. Records: United States v. Irving Lorenzo, et al. (2003–2005)

-On Friday, January 3, 2003, federal agents and New York Police Department investigators raided the headquarters of Murder Inc. Records, located at One Worldwide Plaza in Midtown Manhattan.
-The raid was a part of a yearlong investigation into the connection between The Lorenzo brothers and American drug lord Kenneth “Supreme” McGriff.
-Investigators believed that the Lorenzos launched Murder Inc. Records using money bankrolled by McGriff to launder McGriff’s drug money, as well as help McGriff launder drug money through the making of the 2003 film Crime Partners.
+On January 3, 2003, federal agents and New York Police Department investigators raided the headquarters of Murder Inc., located at One Worldwide Plaza in Midtown Manhattan, after a $65 million check from Universal Music was written to Irv.
+The raid was a part of a year-long investigation into the connection between the Lorenzo brothers and American drug lord Kenneth "Supreme" McGriff.
+Investigators believed that the Lorenzos used over $1 million in drug money supplied by McGriff to launch Murder Inc. as a way to launder the illegal funds.
+Investigators also believed the brothers helped McGriff launder drug money through the making of the 2003 film Crime Partners.
 Although computers and documents were seized, no charges were immediately filed, and no arrests were immediately made.
-The raid was dramatized in the music video for Ja Rule’s Murder Reigns.
+The raid was dramatized in the music video for Ja Rule's Murder Reigns.
+The probe was handled by prosecutors Carolyn Pokorny, Richard Weber, and Tracy Dayton.
+A week after the FBI seized bank accounts of companies related to the production and soundtrack of the film Crime Partners 2000 and two weeks later subpoenas for financial documents from Universal were requested.
+At the time Gotti was represented by law firm Kaye Scholer.
+In March, Murder Inc. was forced to leave One Worldwide Plaza, Def Jam's headquarters, in the aftermath of the raid.
+Although Def Jam CEO Lyor Cohen instead that the move was due to Murder Inc. expanding into film and touring, they were indeed forced out.